top of page

 We call our project the “Route Shell”, a derivation of the iconic train map that has marked the history of the region.
 The Route Shell marks the southern Russian border, it wiggles through cities, canyons, mountains, plains, rivers, connecting people and cultures.

 The concrete 3D printing technology is already here, and the plastic resin technology is developing swiftly.
-A house in Amsterdam called “3D print canal house” is underway by innovative builders.
+A house in Amsterdam called the “3D print canal house” is under construction by innovative builders.
 What great opportunity for CDS NORD developers to print the first resin architecture in the world.
 It would be a historic moment and great honor for the Trans-Siberian community.
-Our project fits into the 8m x 8m footprint, has all the programmatic requirements, and rises with the location of the Basil’s towers.
-All 4 ribbons of the Route Line are 3D printed in a factory and assembled on site on a concrete pad.
+Our project fits into the 8m x 8m footprint, meets all programmatic requirements, and rises with the location of the Basil’s towers.
+All four ribbons of the Route Line are 3D printed in a factory and assembled on site on a concrete pad.
 It can be detached and transported.
 A large digital screen on the side displays information and promotion for tourists.
-It also connects to other pit stops through real-time video technology.
+It also connects to other pit stops through real-time video screens.

 Selim Vural, AIA

 Pierre Michel Arzul

 bottom of page